 Karu Arctic Bushcraft

 On the Karu Arctic Bushcraft course, you will learn more about winter equipment, how to move around in the wilderness in winter, and how to survive dangerous winter situations.
 You will learn more about temporary shelter suitable for winter conditions, and how to conserve energy when staying outdoors in winter.
 You will also go ice fishing and prepare food over an open fire.
-You can hike through snowy forest with snowshoes or skis, and take a ride on a dog sled.
-We will stay the nights in a large heated tent, out in the open or, if you prefer, you can stay in temporary shelter.
+You can hike through snowy forest with snowshoes or skis.
+We will stay the night in a large heated tent out in the open or, if you prefer, you can stay in temporary shelter.